-- 1. Public Works continues to lead and coordinate efforts to establish a sustainable and equitable regional water supply through integrated water management as demonstrated by the following accomplishments: - The Los Angeles County Water Plan (CWP) is being implemented through the four Task Forces that were launched at the Water Resiliency Summit.
-The Water Use Efficiency & Communications; Regional Water Reliability; Small, At-Risk Water Systems; and Nature-Based Solutions (NbS) Task Forces began meeting to start progress on the CWP 2-Year Action Plan towards regional water supply resiliency.
-The annual report-back was submitted to the LA County Board of Supervisors in December 2024 and included implementation status with specific updates on the progress made by the NbS Blue-Ribbon Panel and the CWP targets tracking dashboard which is now live. - 2.
-Public Works continues to lead the Safe, Clean Water (SCW) Program administration.
+- 1. Public Works continues to lead and coordinate efforts to establish a sustainable regional water supply through integrated water management as demonstrated by the following accomplishments: - The Los Angeles County Water Plan (CWP) is being implemented through the four Task Forces that were launched at the 2024 Water Resiliency Summit.
+The Water Communications; Regional Water Reliability; Small Water Systems; and Nature-Based Solutions Task Forces began meeting to start progress on the CWP 2-Year Action Plan towards regional water supply resiliency.
+In response to the recent Los Angeles area wildfires in the region, a CWP Wildfire Working Group has been established to conduct a thorough review of the recent events and prepare recommendations related to regional water resilience. - 2.
+Public Works continues to lead the Safe, Clean Water (SCW) Program implementation.
 The SCW Program provides local, dedicated funding to increase water supply, improve water quality, enhance communities, and protect public health in Los Angeles County.
-Accomplishments include: - In November, the SCW Program released the Watershed Planning Framework which describes the SCW Program Watershed Planning process, progress to date, and outlines key elements that will be included in the Initial Watershed Plans and online Planning Tools.
-To further support the Watershed Planning effort, the Community Strengths & Needs Assessment (CSNA) Survey is now live and ready to collect responses from communities served by the SCW Program.
-Engagement with stakeholders and interested parties continues to inform the SCW Program's watershed planning efforts, ensuring broad input and alignment with Watershed Area priorities. - On October 22, 2024, the LA County Board of Supervisors approved nine Stormwater Investment Plans (SIP) which, comprise the FY 2024-25 Regional Program budget of \$147,520,876.20.
-The SIPs help achieve SCW Program goals through meaningful water supply increases, water quality improvements, and community enhancements that all support public health.
-Additionally, the recommended SIPs prioritize projects that invest in Disadvantaged Communities, utilize Nature-Based Solutions, and advance compliance with existing water quality regulations. - The Public Education & Community Engagement Grants Program (Grants Program) to support public education and community engagement efforts related to stormwater and urban runoff capture within the LA County Flood Control District launched September 24, 2024.
-In partnership with the Water Foundation, LA County Flood Control District developed the Grants Program to advance the goals of the SCW Program and aims to improve water quality, increase local water supply, and provide community investment benefits.
-There is \$8.5M in available grant funding and applications are being accepted through May 31, 2025.
-The Water Foundation will evaluate proposals and award grants in periodic batches.
-The Round 1 deadline was November 8, 2024, and 26 applications were received and are currently being reviewed.
-Grant Funds must be used by July 31, 2026. - The SCW Credit Trading Program Procedure & Guidelines (P&G) were drafted following three public stakeholder workshops in 2023.
-A 30-day public comment period was hosted from October 17, 2024, to November 18, 2024.
-There was also another public workshop midway through the comment period on October 30, 2024, to engage stakeholders, answer questions, and allow an opportunity to receive any initial feedback.
-After addressing public comments, the SCW Credit Trading Program P&G were approved on December 31, 2024. - 3.
+Accomplishments include: - In November, the SCW Program released the Watershed Planning Framework, which outlines the watershed planning process, progress to date, and key elements of the upcoming Initial Watershed Plans and online Planning Tools.
+To further support these efforts, the Community Strengths & Needs Assessment (CSNA) Survey-along with its dashboard which was launched in March-is now live and collecting community responses.
+Ongoing engagement with interested parties continues to shape the SCW Program's watershed planning, ensuring broad input and alignment with Watershed Area priorities. - On March 3, the SCW Program released the FY25-26 Stormwater Investment Plan (SIP) Programming Guidelines to support Watershed Area Steering Committees and interpret Flood Control District Codes to better evaluate and recommend Projects, Project Concepts, and Studies.
+The guidelines provided direction on SIP criteria compliance and included financial recommendations for programming funds for the current SIP year. - The SCW Program's Public Education & Community Engagement Grants Program, administered in partnership with the Water Foundation, is accepting applications through April 4, 2025.
+This program supports public education and community engagement efforts related to stormwater and urban runoff capture within the Flood Control District.
+The Water Foundation evaluates proposals and awards grants in periodic batches.
+Round 1 applications were due on November 8, 2024, resulting in 15 recommended grant awards totaling \$3.1 million.
+Due to high demand, 35 new applications were submitted for Round 2 (January 31 deadline).
+The deadline to submit proposals for Round 3 is April 4, 2025.
+Funding is expected to be very limited after Round 3.
+All grant funds must be used by July 31, 2026. - For the SCWP Municipal Program, the first batches of FY24-25 annual disbursements (Year 5 local return) were completed in December 2024 and February 2025 for municipalities that met all eligibility requirements.
+So far, 53 cities have collectively received over \$80 million in local return funding.
+Disbursements will continue as additional municipalities meet the eligibility criteria. - 3.
 Public Works continues to lead the internal County Working Group (Group) to develop and implement each annual expenditure plan and carry out MS4 Permit activities.
 Investment of Municipal Program (local return) funds from the SCW Program's Regional Programs funds continue to be used to design and develop new multi-benefit projects.